OpenZeppelin/cairo-contracts/docs/ERC20.md

 - it makes use of Cairo's short strings to simulate `name` and `symbol`
 - it will emit events once they're implemented on StarkNet.

+But some differences can still be found, such as:

-Notice that `get_decimals` returns a 252-bit `felt`, meaning it can be much larger than the standard's 8-bit `uint8` and this could potentially affect bridging tokens.
+- `decimals` returns a 252-bit `felt`, meaning it can be much larger than the standard's 8-bit `uint8`.
+However, compliant implementations should not return a value that is not representable in `uint8`.
+- `transfer`, `transferFrom` and `approve` will never return anything different from true (`1`) because they will revert on any error
+- function selectors are calculated differently between [Cairo](https://github.com/starkware-libs/cairo-lang/blob/7712b21fc3b1cb02321a58d0c0579f5370147a8b/src/starkware/starknet/public/abi.py#L25) and [Solidity](https://solidity-by-example.org/function-selector/)

 ## Usage